cmiles/PointlessWaymarksProject/PointlessWaymarks.CmsContentEditor/DevNotes.md

 ﻿## Todos
- - Eliminate sync FileWriteLog usage
- - Look for .Result and other that can be eliminated
- - Change FileWriteLog to a store in memory and batch insert
- - NoIndex on excluded tags
  - Check if excluded tags are properly picked up for changed html
  - All Items Tab - reports for no tags, etc.
  - For geo types and notes review local file cleanup on delete